 At any stage of the design thinking process above, when you need to generate ideas to solve a problem or challenge, the goal should be to generate many ideas that diverge from one another.
 You then take these ideas as Michelangelo takes a block of marble and whittle away at the superfluous pieces until you reveal the masterpiece hidden inside.

 We recommend the co-design strategy as a means of optimizing website and guidebook content while reinforcing group cohesion and community interdependence.
 Soliciting ideas from VPTF volunteers are a major part of team meetings.
 Taking a closer look at how to develop HMW questions and brainstorming sessions can make these meetings more productive and fruitful.

-Over the years, some of the most innovative design thinking experts from the world famous IDEO and Stanfords d.school have developed best practices that GRDC can implement to provide structure to ideation sessions and meetings including but not limited to the VPTF.
+Over the years, some of the most innovative design thinking experts from the world famous IDEO and Stanford’s d.school have developed best practices8 that GRDC can implement to provide structure to ideation sessions and meetings including but not limited to the VPTF.

 - Set a time limit

-- It’s important to set aside a specific period of time in which everyone in the group operates in brainstorm mode.
+- It’s important to set aside a specific period in which everyone in the group operates in brainstorm mode.